 If you are a fan of fast food you are going to be spoiled for choice.
 On your trip to Thailand you will see more Mc Donalds, KFC, Burger King than you have ever seen anywhere else.
 The same for Starbucks and 7Eleven.

-I already told you that luxury is affordable but when you book an upscale hotel in Thailand make sure it has one of those hotel breakfasts to die for.
+I already told you that luxury is affordable but when you book an upscale hotel in Thailand make sure it has one of those buffet hotel breakfasts to die for.
 Trust me you will find anything you crave at these breakfast.
 It is worth getting up early for!

 Tap water in Thailand can officially be consumed, I have done it many times and never got sick.
 Bottled water though does hardly cost anything so it is wise to not take the risk to get sick on your Thailand holiday and spend a couple cents to buy bottled water.
 However it is not the best solution for the environment.
 Check if your hotels/hostel has safe drinking water dispensers and bring a reusable water bottle.

 I hope all these tips, recommendations and advices make you realize how amazingly easy it is to travel to Thailand.
 It is not for nothing that I always say that you can hardly go wrong by booking a trip to Thailand.
 Over the years I have sent many people to the land of smiles and I had never anyone who did not like their vacation or backpacking holiday.